 If we were to crack open one of the developing eggs today, this is what it would look like inside:

 The red blob area in the center of the yolk surface is the developing chick.
-Remember yesterday when I mentioned that we will try candling our eggs tonight to see if we can pick up any veining?
-This, above, is the veining we will be looking for.
-It is still early, and some people don't candle until Day 5, but we'll see if anything is visible, and if so we will post the photos tomorrow.
-(We can't candle until after dark tonight, otherwise we won't be able to see anything at all.)
+Remember yesterday when I mentioned that you can try candling for the first time on day 3?
+This, above, is the veining you will be looking for.
+It is still early, and some people don't candle until Day 5, but sometimes you can detect veining earlier (especially if you are working with white or very light colored eggs).

 This is a pretty cool photo of a chick embryo on Day 3.
 Although it still looks like a tadpole, you can start picking out a few recognizable parts.
 (Photo credits: University of Illinois)